act-rules/act-rules.github.io/_rules/auto-play-audio-has-control-mechanism-4c31df.md

 ## Expectation 1

-For each test target, there is at least one [instrument][] to pause or stop the audio, or turn the audio volume off independently from the overall system volume control.
+For each test target, there is at least one [instrument][] in the same [web page][] to pause or stop the audio, or turn the audio volume off independently from the overall system volume control.

 ## Expectation 2